Features

 Bring your own API key for each provider, with one-click validation.
 Local Ollama config supports custom model registration so you can run agents without a cloud round-trip.

 Model tiers (light, medium, heavy, image) route to the right model per provider automatically.
 Per-thread model and effort overrides let you switch mid-conversation.
-Per-workspace credential isolation keeps different work on different keys.
+Per-profile credential isolation to work with multiple keys.

 Local model tool-calling parity recognizes Harmony, Gemma, Qwen, and Hermes XML/JSON formats, so open-source local models can use tools just like the hosted ones.

-Provider-specific thinking is mapped to one effort scale (low, medium, high, max, xhigh).
-Adaptive thinking on Claude 4.6+, reasoning effort on the o-series, thinkingLevel on Gemini 3 — all unified.
+Provider-specific thinking is mapped to effort scale (Low, Medium, High, Max).
+Adaptive thinking on Claude 4.6+, reasoning effort on the o-series, thinkingLevel on Gemini 3 – all unified.

 Credentials and prompts go directly to the provider you picked.
-No data flows through Voidleap.
+No data flows through Voidleap's servers.

 Built-in Browser